|Ranking Assumption for 2018 Senate elections|

 This paper also introduces a "ranking assumption," which puts restrictions on the possible conditions of nature that can exist on election day.
 Take as an example the vote in each state for the Democratic candidate for the Senate.
 Rank the states by the probability on the day of the election that the Democratic candidate wins the state.
 The ranking assumption says that if the Democratic candidate wins state i, the Democratic candidates will win every state ranked above state i.

 The ranking assumption can thus be tested by simply looking to see after the fact if the Democrats won a state ranked lower than one they lost (contrary to the ranking assumption).
-I plan to collect market probabilities from PredictIt on various days, the last day being the day before the election, November 5, 2018.
-The November 5 data will be used to test the ranking assumption.
-This test is a test of the joint hypothesis that the PredictIt market probabilities are right and the ranking assumption is right.
+The market probabilities below are from PredictIt and were collected at 9:00pm EST on November 5, 2018.
+These data will be used to test the ranking assumption.
+This test is a test of the joint hypothesis that the PredictIt market probabilities are right regarding the ranking and that the ranking assumption is right.

 According to Real Clear Politics there are 40 Democratic seats that are